Wawasan 2020: Revisions to the vision

-Due to economic slowdown during the 2008 financial crisis, Prime Minister of the then ruling Barisan Nasional (BN) government, Najib Razak in August 2009, stated that in order for Malaysia to achieve a developed nation status by 2020, the country has to grow at an annual rate of 8% over the next 10 years.
+Due to economic slowdown during the 2008 financial crisis, Prime Minister of the then ruling Barisan Nasional government, Najib Razak in August 2009, stated that in order for Malaysia to achieve a developed nation status by 2020, the country has to grow at an annual rate of 8% over the next 10 years.
 He cited that a lower hypothetical growth of 6% per annum would delay Malaysia's vision to become a developed country by 10 years to 2030.
 Malaysia’s GDP growth rate averaged 7.2% per annum in the 1990s, and slowed to 5.4% per annum in the following decade.
 Najib also stated the need to redefine and recalibrate the vision in terms of how to achieve it, as well as its timeline.
 Besides, Malaysia has to undertake bold economic reforms, and Najib had tasked the National Economic Advisory Council (NEAC) to carry out a review of the vision.
 The NEAC is expected to publish its report by end 2009, with a second report on implementation 6 months after that.

-Just before the downfall of BN federal government in the 2018 general election (GE14), Najib had launched the National Transformation 2050 or Transformasi Nasional 2050 (TN50) initiative, where by 2050 Malaysia will be "a nation of calibre, with a new mindset".
-The TN50 was allegedly initiated by Najib to undermine Mahathir Mohamad's Wawasan 2020 legacy.
+Just before the downfall of BN federal government in the 2018 general election, Najib had launched the National Transformation 2050 or Transformasi Nasional 2050 (TN50) initiative, where by 2050 Malaysia will be "a nation of calibre, with a new mindset".
+The TN50 was allegedly initiated by Najib to undermine Mahathir's Wawasan 2020 legacy.
 The TN50 had somehow fallen through and was officially dismantled with some aspirations maintained by the Pakatan Harapan (PH)'s Malaysia Baharu government after the GE14.